Dev-P-L/Data_Scientist_Salary_in_Python/README.md

 Hello

+Here is the hyperlink to the main document: https://dev-p-l.github.io/Data_Scientist_Salary_in_Python/Data_Scientist_Salary.html .

 This Data Analysis project thoroughly analyzes in Python the [full dataset of global AI/ML salaries](https://salaries.ai-jobs.net/download/) of ai-jobs.net, which I thank for its readily available and very clear dataset.

 Data Mining has been conducted accross all available salary breakdowns, namely: